dotnet/AspNetCore.Docs/aspnetcore/hosting/ihostingstartup.md

 When either the host setting or the environment variable is set to `true` or `1`, hosting startup assemblies aren't automatically loaded.
 If both are set, the host setting controls the behavior.

+Disabling hosting startup assemblies using the host setting or environment variable disables them globally and may disable several features of an app.
 It isn't currently possible to selectively disable a hosting startup assembly added by a library unless the library offers its own configuration option.
-Disabling hosting startup assemblies using the host setting or environment variable disables them globally and may disable several features of an app.
+A future release will offer the ability to selectively disable hosting startup assemblies (see [GitHub issue aspnet/Hosting #1243](https://github.com/aspnet/Hosting/pull/1243)).

 ## Implement IHostingStartup features